Rewriting Survival Rates: Treating Over 2 Lakh Indians, These MedTech Devices Are Reshaping Public Hospitals

 Across our hospitals, this reality plays out in a familiar way.
 Our most critical devices are either imported, or domestically produced as affordable versions of foreign technologies.
 Access improves, but the underlying design remains built for healthcare systems that look very different from India’s.

-Siraj Dhanani, founder of InnAccel, adds another layer to this insight – that even if Indian companies do manufacture high-end devices, they mostly remain low-cost versions of foreign technologies.
+Siraj Dhanani, co-founder of InnAccel, adds another layer to this insight – that even if Indian companies do manufacture high-end devices, they mostly remain low-cost versions of foreign technologies.
 That’s the precise gap that InnAccel is looking to fill.

 InnAccel was launched in 2015 with the aim to innovate medical devices that delivered intelligent healthcare solutions that identify challenges faced by hospitals in India, build new technologies for those specific contexts, and focus on innovation rather than simple, low-cost replication.